sikessem/http.php/README.md

-# HTTP Events
+# HTTP communication management in PHP

-HTTP communication management in PHP
+Manage the sending and receiving of messages via the HTTP communication protocol easily with the PHP language by means of event handlers.

 ## Installation